Our service now covers areas all across Canada

 Exterior painting project: typical steps

-For an exterior painting project, most of the steps are similar to those mentioned previously.
+For an exterior project, most of the steps are similar to those mentioned previously.
 However, you must also take into account the weather for the day you'll be working and even the days to come.

 Indeed, if the forecast indicates that it will rain in the upcoming 48 to 72 hours, it is better to wait for sunny days.
 If you do not meet this criterion, your paint may have difficulty adhering to surfaces.